jrpool/jsonresume-theme-a11y/README.md

 #### Method

 To tell the theme to translate a `title` or `label` string, include a `legend` property at the root level of your source file.
 Make the value of the `legend` property an object with 2 properties: `format` and `data`.
 The value of `format` is `hide`, and the value of `data` is an object.
 The `data` object has a property for each string that you want translated.
-The property’s name is the original text, and its value is the translation.
+The property’s name is the original text, and its value is the translation that you want.

-### Order
+### Order (`order`)

 You can decide what root-level sections appear in your output file, and in what order.

 The root-level properties in your source file, unless they are hidden or omitted, represent sections of your résumé.
-To decide which sections to include, and what order they will appear in, include an `order` property at the root level of your source file.
+To decide which sections to include or omit, and what order they will appear in, include an `order` property at the root level of your source file.
 Make its value an object with 2 properties: `format` and `data`.
 The value of `format` is `hide`, and the value of `data` is an array of strings.
-Each string is one of the root-level property names. **Only** those properties will be rendered, and they will appear in the same order as their names appear in the `order.data` array, **not** in the order of the properties in the source file.
+Each string is one of the root-level property names. **Only** those properties can be rendered, and if rendered they will appear in the same order as their names appear in the `order.data` array, **not** in the order of the properties in the source file.
+But, even if they appear in the `order` array, they will not be rendered if their `format` value is `hide`.
+So, to make an abbreviated version of your résumé, you can simply change to `hide` the `format` values of the sections you want to omit.

-If your source file does not contain a root-level `order` property, then all of the non-hidden sections will be rendered, and there is no guarantee as to the order they will appear in.
+If your source file does not contain a root-level `order` property, then all of the sections without `hide` formats will be rendered, and there is **no guarantee** as to the order they will appear in.

 ### Stringables